The Story Begins Here With Chapter – 1

 “Santo Cortez?
 Torquemada?
 Are you there?”

-More static, followed by a faint voice behind the crackling white noise, “I’m afraid we’ve lost them, colonel.”
+More static, followed by a faint voice behind the crackling white noise, “I’m afraid we’ve lost them, Colonel L’Amour.”

 “Captain Tarr, is that you?”

-“Yes, colonel,” the captain of the Austros Princedom Carrier Czar Peter Magnus responded through the slowly thinning static.
+“Yes, colonel,” the captain of the Austros Princedom carrier Czar Peter Magnus responded through the slowly thinning static.
 “We’re okay.
-The carrier sustained minor damage but the King Alfred and the Halberds, are gone…”
+The carrier sustained minor damage but the King Alfred and the Halberds… they are gone.”

 The sergeant was yelling to be heard, but his voice came through muted by the two layers of plasteel.